nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-0-2 v2-0-1 v2-0-0

-NCSDK-16338: Setting gain for nRF21540 Front-end module does not work in the :ref:`radio_test` sample.
-  **Workaround:** Enable the SPI 0 instance in the nRF5340 network core DTS overlay file.
+NCSDK-16338: Setting gain for nRF21540 Front-end module does not work in the :ref:`radio_test` sample **Workaround:** Enable the SPI 0 instance in the nRF5340 network core DTS overlay file.

 .. rst-class:: v2-0-0 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0